Reporting Sexual Misconduct/Harassment

 How to Report

 CCA responds to all reports of unlawful discrimination, harassment, retaliation, and sexual misconduct.
-The college encourages students, faculty, administrators, and staff who experience, know of, or suspect such conduct to promptly contact an intake officer (the Title IX Coordinator is also an option in the case of sexual misconduct) to maximize the college’s opportunity to investigate, stop, or remedy prohibited conduct and/or prevent its recurrence.
+The college encourages students, faculty, administrators, and staff who experience, know of, or suspect such conduct to promptly contact an intake officer to maximize the college’s opportunity to investigate, stop, or remedy prohibited conduct and/or prevent its recurrence.
 Those who seek advice about whether reporting is necessary can provide a “Jane Doe” (nonidentifying) account to an intake officer or Title IX administrator, who will advise about next steps.

 - Kayoko Wakamatsu, Associate Vice President for Student Affairs